What Can and Cannot Be Shipped When Moving from India to the USA

 Prohibited Items You Must Not Ship Under Any Circumstances

-Now let’s talk about the hard line: prohibited items.
 These are goods that cannot legally enter the United States, regardless of your visa type or shipping method.
-If they’re discovered in your container, U.S. Customs and Border Protection will confiscate them—and in some cases, may impose fines or delay the release of your entire shipment.
+If they’re discovered in your container, CBP will confiscate them, and in some cases may impose fines or delay release of your entire shipment.

-Some of the most common violations we see are entirely unintentional.
-For example, many families pack food items, assuming that a few bags of spices or snacks won’t cause a problem.
-But in reality, perishable food, open containers, and anything containing meat, dairy, or seeds are not allowed—even in small amounts.
-The risk of contamination is too high, and the U.S. takes food safety very seriously.
+Some of the most common violations are entirely unintentional.
+Many families pack food items, assuming a few bags of spices or snacks won’t cause a problem.
+But perishable food, open containers, and anything containing meat, dairy, or seeds are not allowed, even in small amounts.
+The risk of an agricultural hold on the entire container is not proportionate to the convenience of bringing spices from India.

-Soil, plants, and anything containing untreated natural materials are also off-limits.
-That includes garden tools with soil residue, decorative plants, or items with straw, bark, or seed components.
-Even religious items with such materials may be flagged.
+Soil, plants, and untreated natural materials are also off-limits.
+That includes garden tools with soil residue, decorative plants, items with straw or bark components, and natural fiber items such as straw mats or rattan furniture with organic material.

 How SDC Reviews and Prepares Your Inventory

-What sets our process apart is our proactive review.
 Before your shipment leaves India, our logistics coordinators review your inventory line by line.
-We flag anything that might be problematic—like a vaguely labeled box of “kitchen items” that might contain a restricted food product, or a wooden statue without treatment certification—and help you correct it before it becomes a bigger issue.
+We flag anything that might be problematic, such as a vaguely labeled box of “kitchen items” that might contain a restricted food product, or a wooden statue without treatment certification, and help you correct it before it becomes a bigger issue at the port.